Dons (singer): 2015–2020: Rise in popularity

-2021–present: Signing with Universal Music
+2021–2023: Universal Music signing and subsequent singles

 In March 2021, Dons participated in an open letter to the government that was signed by leading Latvian musicians, artists, writers and other creatives.
 In it, they criticized the government's ongoing lack of support for copyright and compensation laws for their works when it came to data carriers.
 A few days later, he released the single "Piedošana" (lit.
-'Forgiveness'), in which he teamed up with Intars Busulis and Prāta Vētra (Brainstorm) to perform it.
-The song was created prior to the COVID-19 pandemic in Latvia.
+'Forgiveness'), teaming up with Intars Busulis and Prāta Vētra (Brainstorm) to perform it.
 Dons summarized the song as, "Forgiveness is an art we learn all our lives.
 Sometimes it seems like we've learned it, but new challenges come and we have to start all over again".
 On 18 April 2021, he performed as a guest singer on Balss Maskā (lit.
 'Voice in a Mask') as the Evening Star, singing "The Best" by Bonnie Tyler.

 In August 2021, Dons announced he had signed with Universal Music.
 His first single with the new label was released on 16 September 2021 titled "Tas rakstīts debesīs (Piena ceļš)" (lit.
 'It's Written in the Heavens (Milky Way)').
 The song was cowritten with DJ Rudd (Rūdolfs Budze) and Aminata Savadogo about an admiration "of space, of infinity, of stars, about possibilities and probabilities".
 It was nominated for three 2022 Latvian Music Recording Awards for Top Radio Hit, song of the year and ELVI song of the year and along with "Piedošana" (lit.
 'Forgiveness'), his collaboration with Prata Vetra and Intars Busulis, made the final 15 for most valuable song of the 2021 Muzikālā Banka (lit.
 'Musical Bank').
 "Tas rakstīts debesīs (Piena ceļš)" (lit.
 'It's Written in the Heavens (Milky Way)') finished in third place and "Piedošana" (lit.
 'Forgiveness') finished in seventh place during the 2021 Muzikālā Banka (lit.
 'Musical Bank') finals.